Thursday, July 30, 2009

 ASSEMBLY

-Gently life and twist each section 5 times.
+Gently lift and twist each section 5 times.
 Tuck the end in just a little so that it stays twisted.
-It will look like this:
+You should have 16 twisted sections.

 GLAZE